 If you are wandering where to stay in Misfat Al Abriyeen, the main guesthouse is Misfah Old House.
 I recommend staying there and enjoy the peace and quiet of the village.

 I was lucky we were only 2 guests that night when all the other nights had been full.
-This way one of the owners sat with us for diner and told us old stories from the valley.
+This way, one of the owners sat with us for dinner and told us old stories from the valley.
 What a great night!

 The Misfah old house has rooms in several buildings with shared commodities.
 My room was in the main one next to the breakfast terrace.
 The inside is simple but sufficient.
-It is a great place to sleep has the area is very quiet.
+It is a great place to sleep.
+The area is very quiet.
 I liked the windows surrounded by trees.